 The Adjust view panel will remain open during and after the request is finished loading.
 In the unlikely event of some payroll items failing, a warning message informing you about this will appear in the panel:

 If this happens, we recommend you try again.
-Should this repeat, please contact your Superuser.
-If you're a Superuser, please contact Quinyx Support.
+Should this issue repeat 3-4 times, please contact your Superuser.
+If you're a Superuser, please file this as a bug with Quinyx Support and make sure you provide the approximate time of date and time of when this happened for trouble shooting purposes.

 The list that appears once the fetching of items has finalized has two levels - employee and payroll item.
 Each employee features a checkbox.
 Depending on the “Transfer only fully approved times” Classic parameter setting and on the actual status of an employee, you're able to tick one or multiple checkboxes which will enable payroll-related actions.
 Read more about Payroll actions.